LinkedInLearning/ai-data-pipeline-with-spring-5249029/README.md

 Instructor name: Gregory Green`

-Being familiar with the Java programming language
-Will help you get the  most out of those this course.
+Being familiar with the Java programming language will help you get the  most out of those this course.

 You should be comfortable with developing Java applications using the maven built tool, along with a integrated developer editors such as intellij.